The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Best Case District-Conditioning versus Average-District Conditioning

-Actually, to get a sense of of whether the difference between the district-averaged and district-conditioned version of the relative entropy should matter, a better comparison would look at a typical difference in the relative entropy between the best and second best apportionments.
+Actually, to get a sense of whether the difference between the district-averaged and district-conditioned version of the relative entropy should matter, a better comparison would look at a typical difference in the relative entropy between the best and second best apportionments.
 Because of the convexity of the entropy, we need look only at the very last seat awarded during the greedy allocation.
 Supposing we shift this seat from the most deserving state (say state $1$ without loss of generality) to the second most deserving state (call it state $2$), the relative entropy would be increased by an amount \be

 \ee At the optimum, the argument of each of the logarithms on the right hand side is not expected to be too different from unity, so we can Taylor expand, leading to an estimate of $\delta \K \sim O\bigl(\tfrac{1}{R}\bigr)$.
 But we should also account for the fact that we are looking at the difference between the best and second-best values of the relative entropy, i.e., the \textit{smallest} of the entropic penalties that would be incurred if we were to shift the last-awarded seat to one of the other $(S-1)$ states.
 Thinking about order statistics, we might guess that the minimal such increment is likely to be smaller by a factor of something like $O\bigl(\tfrac{1}{S} \bigr)$ than the \textit{typical} increment, so we shall predict $\delta \K \sim O\bigl(\tfrac{1}{R \,S}\bigr)$.
-For parameters pertinent to the current U.S.\ Congress, this evaluates to $\delta\K \sim 5 \cdot 10^{-5}$, smaller than $\K$ itself but still several orders of magnitude larger than $\Delta \K$, suggesting that changes on the scale of the latter would be unlikely to change the actual seat assignments.\footnote{Of course we can construct artificial examples where the difference could matter, but they would be very atypical.}
+For parameters pertinent to the current U.S.\ Congress, this evaluates to $\delta\K \sim 5 \cdot 10^{-5}$, smaller than $\K$ itself but still several orders of magnitude larger than $\Delta \K$, suggesting that changes on the scale of the latter would tend to be unlikely to change the actual seat assignments, although of course it would be \textit{possible} for such differences to matter.

+In the end, however, we reiterate that this idea is not recommended as a matter of principle, because the required information is very unlikely to be available, and it is dubious whether it ought to be used for apportionment even if it were available.